 Page two.
 Behind the writing is an illustration from Living on the Earth of a girl awakening at dawn at her mountain encampment to the sound of a bird calling.
 She sits up nude in her sleeping bag, wherein her lover still snores.
 It’s got to be one of the most evocative drawings in the book.

 Page three.
 Now here’s a wink from the Universe.
-In 2002, when Mana and Sachiho came to Hawaii Island and recorded the CD of Tara songs onwhich I sang backup, Mana came to visit me at my home, and I gifted her with a Japanese language edition of Being of the Sun.
+In 2002, when Mana Koike and Sachiho Kojima came to Hawaii Island and recorded a CD of Tara songs onwhich I sang backup, Mana came to visit me at my home, and I gifted her with a Japanese language edition of Being of the Sun.
 The book had been out of print since the 1970’s, and Mana thought she might want to re-publish it herself.
 I was thrilled with her offer, but not counting on it, either.
 When Kikuchi-san and his crew came with me to Mana’s house in Ohshima, Mana showed him her copy of Being of the Sun, and he had Hiroshi, the photographer, take this picture of it next to the Japanese edition of Living on the Earth.
 Not long after the magazine came out, I received an email from Soshisha, Ltd., which had published both books in the 1970’s and still publishes Living on the Earth, to discuss publishing Being of the Sun again.